ScrollPrize/scrollprize-website/docs/29_tutorial4.md

 ---
 title: "Segmentation for Fishermen"
-sidebar_label: "5.
-Segmentation for Fishermen"
+sidebar_label: "4.
+Segmentation - a different approach"
 hide_table_of_contents: true
 ---